asdf-format/asdf/README.rst

     >>> np.equal(af["powers"]["squares"], expected).all()
     True

-By default, uncompressed data blocks are not memory mapped.
-Memory mapping can be enabled for efficient access by using the ``memmap`` option of `open` when reading:
+By default, uncompressed data blocks are not memory mapped for efficient access.
+Memory mapping can be disabled by using the ``memmap`` option of `open` when reading:

 .. code:: python

-    af = asdf.open("example.asdf", memmap=True)
+    af = asdf.open("example.asdf", memmap=False)

 .. _end-read-file-text: